 LISTEN TO: King and Country, "The Proof of Your Love" http://www.youtube.com/watch?v=4MgVf8fzEiY

-As we prepare for Palm Sunday and our journey into Holy Week, we turn once more to Paul's inspired passage on love.
+As part of our 2020 resolution to become more Christ-like, we continue our walk through Paul's inspired passage on love.
 Paul breaks down for us what Love does, just as Jesus models for us in his actions and teachings how love acts and reacts in the world.
 Today we meditate on love's power to bear, believe, hope and endure all things.

 , “God allowed me to begin my repentance in this way: when I lived in sin, seeing lepers was a very bitter experience for me.
 God himself guided me into their midst and among them I performed acts of charity.
 What appeared bitter to me became sweetness of the soul and body.”